nate-norton/stat386-projects/_posts/2022-09-28-blog-tutorial.md

 ## 3. Follow the Z-pattern
 Once you have identified your story and added key visuals.
 Present your visuals like a book.
 Do what is most natural to the human eye and place your visuals in a Z-pattern.
-The most important real estate on your report is in the top left corner, most reader’s eyes will land here first.
-Then in order of importance, continue placing your visuals in a zig-zag pattern until finished.
-This will create a visual hierarchy and a well-designed report.
+The most important real estate on your report is in the top left corner, most reader’s eyes will land there first.
+Then, in order of importance, continue placing your visuals in a zig-zag pattern until finished.
+This will create a visual hierarchy helping the reader know what information is most important.

 ![Test Image](https://raw.githubusercontent.com/nate-norton/stat386-projects/main/assets/images/z_pattern.jpg)
 [Image Source](https://cloudsonmars.com/understanding-layout/)